home-assistant/developers.home-assistant/docs/dev_101_services.md

 ## Response Data

-Services may optionally return data for powering more advanced automations.
-The use of return values for services is meant for cases where the data is not a fit for the Home Assistant state e.g. a response stream of repeated objects, or API would be better queried on demand or filtered such as a search.
+Services may optionally respond to a service call with data for powering more advanced automations.
+The use of response data for services is meant for cases not a fit for the Home Assistant state e.g. a response stream of repeated objects, or API would be better queried on demand or filtered such as a search.

 Example code: